svenwiese/wasteWaterChallenge/README.md

 ---
 This is a parser for the instances of the challenge in form of a python notebook.
-There is a loop over the .txt files in the isntances folder that produces files in GAMS format.
+There is a loop over the .txt files in the instances folder that produces files in GAMS format.
 There is also a corresponding GAMS model.

 Note that the parser works only for steady state type instances.